 This got me thinking about all the ways you could repurpose or upcycle an old bed sheet.
 Now, keep in mind I’m not the best seamstress — though my harvest apron isn’t too shabby — but even I can handle these projects.

 Repurposed & Upcycled Bed Sheet Ideas

-#1 Obviously they can be cut down used as rags & cleaning cloths.
+#1 Obviously they can be cut down and used as rags & cleaning cloths.

 #2 Gardeners use them to cover crops during light frost.

 #3 You can keep one folded up in your trunk for an impromptu picnic lunch or in case you need to change a tire in nice clothes.

 #4 Two full-sized sheets sewn together are a perfect size and weight for a beach blanket.
 You can do some random lines for quilting to keep the bed sheets from slipping.
 It will dry in no time on the line when you get home or you could just toss it in the dryer.